Deadline: January 18, 2020 for first round consideration.

-No type of merit aid is awarded as all financial aid awards are based on demonstrated financial need.
+Barrie offers tuition assistance based on financial need, the number of applicants, and availability of funds to new and returning families.
 In order to financially assist as many families as possible, the school grants awards based on a percentage of full need.

 All financial information is held in confidence, and all grants are treated as a confidential matter between the Financial Aid Committee and the family.
 Please note that financial aid is not available for half-day students.

 All applicants requesting aid must first qualify for admission.
 The Admission Committee and the Financial Aid Committee are separate committees.
 A student’s acceptance or denial to the school is based solely on merit without regard to a request for financial aid.
 While we try to meet the financial need of admitted students, admission to Barrie School is not a guarantee of financial assistance.